mohamed-services/mnn/README.md

 ## Partial training

-Training the model with limited backpropagation through time by only tracing the gradients back trhough time to a number of time steps smaller than the total number of the time steps.
+Training the model with limited backpropagation through time by only tracing the gradients back through time to a number of time steps smaller than the total number of the time steps.

 ## Zeroth and first order training

+Zeroth order is training the model without backpropagation by estimating the gradients from the forward passes only, you perturb the weights along random directions and use the change in the loss as a finite difference estimate of the gradient along those directions, like SPSA and the evolution strategies methods do.
+The directions are random, the gradients are estimated not random.

-Zeroth order is training the model without backpropagation using random gradients.
+First order is the ordinary training where the exact gradients are computed by backpropagation through the chain rule.

 ## Self distillation

 Self distillation is running the model for long steps to an outputs then train the model to produce those outputs with lower number of steps.
 And training the model on the inputs/outputs pairs of an already pretrained subset of its experts and the training happens while deactivating the subset of the experts that was used to output those outputs.
-in other words training the model to predict the outputs of a subset of is experts without using those experts in the training.
+in other words training the model to predict the outputs of a subset of its experts without using those experts in the training.

 ## Training methods

 An autoencoder style training will be used.

 Which means no next word prediction instead the model will learn to compress the input and recover missing data or denoise the data that was noised from the other samples.

+A denoising objective on its own doesn't give you a generator, so what bridges the two here is that an empty position is just another kind of missing data, generating a token is querying an [EMPTY] position and letting the denoiser fill it, see the Architecture requirements and the New token generation sections.

 And training methods will be.